 Channel Islands Contacts:

-Jersey Alcohol and Drugs ServiceIf you are concerned about your own alcohol and drug use, or someone else's who is close to you, visit the where you can fill in a questionnaire which will direct you to the best place to seek support.
+Jersey Alcohol and Drugs ServiceIf you are concerned about your own alcohol and drug use, or someone else's who is close to you, visit the government's alcohol advice website where you can fill in a questionnaire which will direct you to the best place to seek support.

 Alternatively, consider contacting your GP.